yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 To set up disaster recovery for a universe, do the following:

-1. Navigate to your DR primary universe and select **Disaster Recovery**.
+1. Navigate to your DR primary universe and select **xCluster Disaster Recovery**.

 1. Click **Configure & Enable Disaster Recovery**.